MitchellSturba/Sorting-Algorithm-Visualizer/README.md

 # Sorting-Algorithm-Visualizer
 <h2>Overview</h2>

 Have you ever wondered what bubble sort looks like?
 Me neither!
 However, if you are ever curious, this executable JAR file will show you a very quick step-by-step visualization of how bubble sort works.
 Press the space bar after launching the Jar file to watch the array sort itself into ascending order.
-There are two versions; Plain Black and Colourful.
+There are two versions; black or colourful.
 <br>

 <img src="DemoNewNew.gif" width="50%"><img src="colordemo.gif" width="50%">